 - The program blends classroom instruction with lab practice and practical clinical experience

-- The curriculum also includes preparation for the PTA licensure exam; the National Physical Therapy Examination (NPTE)*
+- The curriculum also includes preparation for the PTA licensure exam; the National Physical Therapy Examination (NPTE)2

 Start your Physical Therapist Assistant career in Boise

 If you think you would enjoy a career where you could make a genuine difference to the quality of peoples’ lives every day that you go to work, then you should consider becoming a Physical Therapist Assistant.
-It may well be a good career choice because the U.S Bureau of Labor Statistics forecasts that employment of qualified Physical Therapist Assistants will increase by 45% through 2020.**
+It may well be a good career choice because the U.S. Bureau of Labor Statistics expects employment for qualified physical therapist assistants to increase by about 41% from 2012 to 2022.3

 Get your Physical Therapy career moving in Boise, ID

 At our Carrington College Boise campus, our students receive expert training on a range of topics including anatomy and physiology, kinesiology, and patient communication, as well as laboratory practice and hands-on clinical experience in the field during a valuable externship at a facility here in Boise, Idaho.

 Upon graduation, our students should have the skills and the confidence to:

 - Communicate confidently and professionally with patients and colleagues

 - Perform a range of physical therapy services while supervised by a licensed Physical Therapist

 - Demonstrate their critical thinking and information management skills